1. When and where is the next sitting of the MRII Examination?

 11. How many times can I sit the examination?

-The examination is held once a year, in March or April.
+The examination is held once a year, usually in March.
 You can sit the examination as often as you wish.
 There is no option to resit in the same year.

 12. What happens if I fail to pass the examination within two years?